staifmatej/staifmatej/README.md

 - Simulates an internal mathematical model for Bayesianhill Bank that trains a Gaussian Bayesian Network on CSV data from clients who have already repaid or defaulted on their mortgages.
 Based on this historical data, the model calculates the probability that a new mortgage applicant will successfully repay their loan when a banker inputs their information into the system, including loan amount and repayment period to assess risk based on borrowing parameters.

 ## 👤 Author
 My name is Matej Staif, born in 2003 in the north of the Czech Republic.
-I live in Czechia.
+I live in the Greater Prague Area, Czechia.

-I am currently studying a bachelor’s degree @ CTU FIT.
+I am currently pursuing a bachelor's degree @ CTU FIT.

-If you have any questions, feedback, or find any issues in my repositories, please feel free to contact me at mail: staifmat@fit.cvut.cz
+If you have any questions, feedback, or find any issues in my repositories, please feel free to contact me via email: staifmat@fit.cvut.cz